 - East 12th Street over the Belt Parkway

 - Cropsey Avenue Bridge over Coney Island Creek Northbound

 - Cropsey Avenue Bridge over Coney Island Creek Southbound

 - Knapp Street over the Belt Parkway

 In addition to the surface preparation and coating operations, LiRo provided inspection services for the steel repairs on the East 12th Street Bridge.
 Additionally, at the request of the NYCDOT, LiRo provided design and estimating services for the installation of lightweight concrete in the machine room pits at the Cropsey Avenue Bridges.

 The majority of these structures are in high-traffic areas with heavy residential, commercial, and pedestrian traffic and require diligent oversight of all operations.
 Additionally, flag repairs were identified on the project, which required additional structural expertise for oversight and contract negotiations.
 In an effort to minimize future maintenance costs at the Cropsey Avenue Bridge, the City requested design and cost estimates to fill the machine room pits with lightweight concrete, as the structures were no longer being utilized as moveable bridges.

 In order to successfully complete the work, the LiRo team embraced the partnering concept.
-The team consists of well-experienced, hands-on personnel who are not only capable of inspecting the contractor’s operations but also had the requisite design and estimating expertise to respond to the owners’ needs during the contract.
+The team consisted of well-experienced, hands-on personnel who were not only capable of inspecting the contractor’s operations but also had the requisite design and estimating expertise to respond to the owners’ needs during the contract.
 Additionally, the LiRo team was also cognizant of the surroundings in order to minimize the impact to the traveling public and the property owners.